 And with that, we were off to the races.
 We setup our custom audiences, built out the campaigns in Facebook, and eagerly monitored the performance.

 The End Result?

 In this particular campaign, traditional retargeting took the lead, but in terms of branching out past that, retargeting other sites was a clear second, far surpassing the performance of prospecting through lookalikes.

 Of course, at some point during the analysis, you have to add in the fee that you’re paying the website owner in exchange for tagging their visitors (and Repixel’s 20% cut that’s baked in), but even with those added costs, we were pleased with the results:

 One other thing to note is the scalability.
-When retargeting a high volume tool like TinyURL or a high trafficked blog like SEO Mofo, you’ll notice we were able to scale the campaigns, but when retargeting a smaller site like an ad agency, scale was more limited and CPM’s were a bit higher.
+When retargeting a high volume sites like online tools, you’ll notice we were able to scale the campaigns, but when retargeting a smaller site like an ad agency, scale was more limited and CPM’s were a bit higher.
 It was still an incremental win, but not necessarily a needle mover.

 Long term, we’ll likely end up with a combination of prospecting, retargeting, and repixeling depending on our level of ad spend, but for now, we’ve scrapped our lookalikes altogether and are on the lookout for expanding the program into more partners by subscribing to a couple of “saved searches” (via the left-hand side of the marketplace) like this one: